ashwanth1109/DevLauncher/README.md

 - Automatically filter lambda logs for YOUR env and fetch only the LAST log stream by default at the click of a button
 - Considering the ephemeral nature of the workspace, we can launch workspace, check logs in extension, make changes, close workspace and launch a new one.
 This makes development seamless and everything can be done from one point

+## Milestone 5: Lambda select component

+### Feasibility Study:

+We need a simple material select component in UI.
+Nothing too complex.
+Should be feasible.

+### Rationale:

+Give user the flexibility to choose which lambda they are interested in rather than showing everything.

+### Implementation Details:

+We already have all the log groups fetched for a particular env.
+We need to use those as options to the material component.

 ## Brainstorm session notes:

 Ways to procure lambda logs directly using aws cli